DashFlow-IO/ndarray/README.md

 * platform folders (`android`, `ios`, `windows`, etc.): Contains the build files for building and bundling the native code library with the platform application.

+### Running Tasks

+First you need to activate `grinder`:

+    flutter pub global activate grinder

+then use it to run desired tasks:

+    grind init
+    grind gen-bindings
+    ...

+or to run a default task (see `@DefaultTask` in [tool/gring.dart](tool/grind.dart)):

+    grind

+or to display a list of available tasks and their dependencies:

+    grind -h

+> **_NOTE:_** On vscode, `grind` is automatically globally activated.

-## Binding to native code
+### Binding to native code

 To use the native code, bindings in Dart are needed.
-To avoid writing these by hand, they are generated from the header file (`src/ndarray.h`) by `package:ffigen`.
+To avoid writing these by hand, they are generated from the headers files (see the `headers` section in [tool/gring.dart](ffigen.yaml))
+(`src/ndarray.h`) by `package:ffigen`.
-Regenerate the bindings by running `flutter pub run ffigen --config ffigen.yaml`.
+Regenerate the bindings by running `grind gen-bindings` or `flutter pub run ffigen  --config ffigen.yaml`.